Edin Terzić: Return to Dortmund

 Terzić returned to Borussia Dortmund in 2018 as an assistant coach of the first team after the appointment of Lucien Favre as coach.
 He took charge of the team along with his colleague Manfred Stefes for the 2018–19 encounter against TSG 1899 Hoffenheim, as head coach Favre missed the match due to illness.
-After Favre was sacked following a 5–1 loss against VfB Stuttgart in December 2020, Terzić was appointed interim manager until the end of the 2020–21 season.
+After Favre was sacked following a 5–1 loss against VfB Stuttgart in December 2020, Terzić was appointed manager until the end of the 2020–21 season.
 On 13 May 2021, Terzić won the 2020–21 DFB-Pokal with a 4–1 victory over RB Leipzig.
 He was succeeded on a permanent basis by Borussia Mönchengladbach manager Marco Rose.

 Instead of returning to his position as assistant manager for the 2021–22 season, Terzić moved to the newly created position as technical director.
 After Rose left by mutual consent at the end of the season, Terzić was reappointed manager on a permanent basis, signing a contract until 2025.
 In the 2022–23 Bundesliga, the team lost out on the league title on goal difference to Bayern Munich on the final day, following a shock 2–2 draw at home to Mainz 05.

 In 2023–24, Terzić led Borussia Dortmund to 5th place, earning direct qualification for the Champions League.
 He also led the team to the Champions League final in the same season, beating Paris Saint-Germain 2–0 on aggregate in the semi-final.
 In the final, his club lost 2–0 against Real Madrid.
 He left Borussia Dortmund by his own request on 13 June 2024.

+Athletic Bilbao

+On 5 May 2026, Spanish side Athletic Bilbao of La Liga announced the appointment of Terzić ahead of the 2026–27 season, signing a contract until 2028.